JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 [//]: # (title: Inline value classes)

-Sometimes it is necessary for business logic to create a wrapper around some type.
+Sometimes it is necessary to create a wrapper around some types for business logic.
 However, it introduces runtime overhead due to additional heap allocations.
-Moreover, if the wrapped type is primitive, the performance hit is terrible, because primitive types are usually heavily optimized by the runtime, while their wrappers don't get any special treatment.
+Moreover, if the wrapped type is a primitive, the performance hit is terrible, because primitive types are usually heavily optimized by the runtime, while their wrappers don't get any special treatment.

-To solve such issues, Kotlin introduces a special kind of class called an _inline class_.
+To solve these issues, Kotlin introduces a special kind of class called _inline class_.
 Inline classes are a subset of [value-based classes](https://github.com/Kotlin/KEEP/blob/master/notes/value-classes.md).
 They don't have an identity and can only hold values.

 To declare an inline class, use the `value` modifier before the name of the class: